Knuckleball: Rarity

-In November 2008, it was announced that 16-year-old knuckleballer Eri Yoshida was drafted as the first woman ever to play in Japanese professional baseball for the Kobe 9 Cruise of the Kansai Independent Baseball League.
-On March 2, 2010, she trained with Tim Wakefield at the Boston Red Sox minor-league training facility.
-And on April 8, 2010, she signed with the Chico Outlaws, debuting on May 29, 2010.
+In November 2008, 16-year-old knuckleballer Eri Yoshida was drafted as the first woman ever to play in Japanese professional baseball for the Kobe 9 Cruise of the Kansai Independent Baseball League.
+In March 2010, she trained with Tim Wakefield at the Boston Red Sox minor-league training facility.
+In April 2010, she signed with the Chico Outlaws, debuting in May 2010.

-Another factor contributing to the rarity of the knuckleball is the difficulty of throwing the pitch.
+Another factor contributing to the rarity of the knuckleball is the difficulty of throwing it.
 R. A. Dickey estimates that it takes at least a year to grasp its fundamentals.
 The knuckleball is radically different from any other pitch in a pitcher's arsenal, being less predictable and difficult to control.
 It is for this reason that the knuckleball is widely regarded as unreliable, and knuckleball pitchers are prone to extended slumps, such as when Tim Wakefield was released from the Pirates in a mid-career slump during spring training in 1995.

 Another reason for the difficulty of the knuckleball is due to the network effect.
 Because there are so few knuckleball pitchers, the resources for learning and improving the knuckleball are few compared to more common pitches.
 Pitching coaches often struggle with knuckleball pitchers due to a lack of experience with the pitch.
 "I think the hardest thing for me is just the alone-ness that you feel sometimes because nobody else really does it," said Wakefield.